Typehuman/SSEMMI/README.md

 ## API
 Below are the sightings API endpoints that can be used to create and consume open access data provided by the cooperative.
-Before using this API, you are required to create an account and generate an API key on the [SSEMMI Project Dashboard](https://acartia.io/).
+Before using this API, you are required to create an account and generate an API key on the [Acartia Project Dashboard](https://acartia.io/).
 Please also abide by the [Acartia community guidelines](https://acartia.io/register) and Creative Commons license governing these animal location data.

-More information on how to contribute data to or integrate your application with the cooperative can be found [here](CONTRIBUTING.md#contributing-data).
-Information about contributing to the codebase can be found [here](CONTRIBUTING.md#contributing-code).
+If you are a data provider or end user, we can offer you more detailed information about [how to contribute data to or integrate your application with the Acartia cooperative](CONTRIBUTING.md#contributing-data).
+If you are a developer, we invite you to learn [how to contribute to the Acartia open source codebase](CONTRIBUTING.md#contributing-code).

 - [Sightings](#sightings)